abewheel/Scamcoin/README.md

 ## Technical Details

 Scamcoin was implemented using standard web development technologies.
-Besides HTML, CSS, and Javascript, Scamcoin utilizes the jQuery library, the Bootstrap framework, and Font Awesome icons.
+Besides HTML, CSS, and Javascript, Scamcoin utilizes the jQuery library, the Bootstrap framework, Font Awesome icons, and some style elements from Creative Tim's Paper Kit Bootstrap UI kit.
 I created the logo and coin animation myself using GIMP 2 and Paint 3D.
 The site is hosted using cPanel's Linux-based web hosting.